openoms/raspiblitz-extras/README.md

 `$ loopd` or `$ loopd &` to keep working in the same window
 `$ loop out --channel CHANNEL_ID --amt MAX_2M_SATS_VALUE`
 Run `$ loop monitor` to monitor progress.

+### Install the Fan-Shim software
+* Install:
+`$ ./config.scripts/blitz.fanshim.sh`

+It is set to automatically stop between 55 and 70 degrees.